 Whether you've had a spill that's ended up on your wallpaper or the kids continually trail greasy mitts down your walls, you'll occasionally need to tackle cleaning your wallpaper.
 But doing so isn't a simple task you can just do with any old materials: knowing how to clean wallpaper properly is key to not ruining it – and not having to redecorate too regularly.
 Here, with the help of iwantwallpaper.co.uk, we explain in easy steps.

-Once your wallpaper is spotless, check out all our cleaning how tos and hacks; and don't miss our sourcebook of the top 50 must-have cleaning products for your home.
+Once your wallpaper is spotless, check out all our cleaning how tos and hacks.
+Find out how to clean walls in our expert guide, too.
+And don't miss our sourcebook of the top 50 must-have cleaning products for your home.

 1. How to clean wallpaper?
 Pick a washable wallpaper